Nymph: Greek folk religion

 The ancient Greek belief in nymphs survived in many parts of the country into the early years of the twentieth century when they were usually known as "nereids".
 Nymphs often tended to frequent areas distant from humans but could be encountered by lone travelers outside the village, where their music might be heard, and the traveler could spy on their dancing or bathing in a stream or pool, either during the noon heat or in the middle of the night.
 They might appear in a whirlwind.
 Such encounters could be dangerous, bringing dumbness, besotted infatuation, madness or stroke to the unfortunate man.
-When parents believed their child to be nereid-struck, they would pray to Saint Artemidos.
+When parents believed their child to be nereid-struck, they would pray to the Saint Artemius (Perhaps this saint in particular being chosen is due to a corruption of the name of the goddess Artemis.
+If this is the case, it would be an example of "practical polytheism in the worship of the saints").

 Nymphs and fairies

 Nymphs are often depicted in classic works across art, literature, mythology, and fiction.
 They are often associated with the medieval romances or Renaissance literature of the elusive fairies or elves.